yatinkalra22/rate-city/README.md

 - render the table of results to page
 - add ability to paginate the collection

-## OR
+OR

 Test 2:
 Compare Rate Component
 - Allow user to input interest rates
-- Render graph to show where user entered rate compare against the products returned by the APIS
+- Render graph to show where is user entered rate compare against the products returned by the APIS

 Our expectations:
 - Redux for state management (where necessary)